Hipotesi/Hipotesi/README.md

 - 🤝 I’m looking for help with [an HTML web page](http://hipotesi.org)

-- 👨‍💻 All of my projects are available at [http://hipotesi.org/porfolio](http://hipotesi.org/porfolio)
+- 👨‍💻 All of my projects are available at [mi porfolio](http://hipotesi.org/porfolio)

 - 💬 Ask me about **HTML, CSS or Python 😄**